-The sensors are blocked.

-- The Traction Control System (TCS) or StabiliTrak/ESC system has activated or been disabled - There is a fault in the system. - The radar falsely reports blockage when driving in a desert or remote area with no other vehicles or roadside objects.
+- The sensors are blocked. - The Traction Control System (TCS) or electronic stability control system has activated or been disabled - There is a fault in the system. - The radar falsely reports blockage when driving in a desert or remote area with no other vehicles or roadside objects.
 A DIC message may display to indicate that ACC is temporarily unavailable.